 “Another thing to consider is whether or not you’re looking for a group dedicated only to your child’s specific condition or disease, or if you want something more broad and available to all families and children with special healthcare needs,” says Smith.

-If you’re looking to get involved with the latter, there are many national organizations that can assist families of children with special needs, as well as ones that offer support to parents who have children with special needs.
+If you’re looking to get involved with the latter, there are many national special needs organizations that can assist children, their families or both.
 Here are some of the most notable.

 1. Parent to Parent USA